suo-haoran/caja-quest/README.md

 - [x] Notifications on Win
 - [x] Vibrations on out of bounds
 - [x] Screen always on (in GameView)
-- [x] Using intent to pass data (input your name, then start, in MainActivity)
+- [x] Using intent to pass data (pass level number to GameActivity)

 # Code Structure